Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Introduction

-A possible solution to this problem is to release an anonymized version of the data with the use of existing database anonymization strategies like k-anonymity \cite{sweeney2002k} or l-diversity \cite{machanavajjhala2007diversity}.
+A possible solution to this problem is to release an anonymized version of the data with the use of existing database anonymization strategies like k-anonymity \shortcite{sweeney2002k} or l-diversity \shortcite{machanavajjhala2007diversity}.
 However, since crucial parts of our data are raw sensory time-series data from which identification can be done indirectly via learning, existing database anonymization strategies are not suitable for this task.
 Another option would be to only release white-box or black-box classifiers in the form of an API or mechanisms that perform classification or extract important statistics from the data.
-For this purpose, differential privacy \cite{dwork2008differential} is a well-established framework that offers theoretical guarantees for privacy preserving application of statistical mechanisms.
-Works such as \cite{abadi2016deep} make differential privacy a viable option for ML applications.
+For this purpose, differential privacy (DP) is a well-established framework that offers theoretical guarantees for privacy preserving application of statistical mechanisms \shortcite{dwork2008differential}.
+Works such as by Abadi et al. \citeyear{abadi2016deep} make DP a viable option for ML applications.
 However, this option defeats our goal of giving customization freedom to the end-users.
-Additionally, though theoretically sound, differential privacy has been shown to yield in many cases unacceptable privacy-performance trade-offs \cite{jayaraman2019evaluating}, and to be susceptible to different information leakage attacks \cite{zhang2019secret, hitaj2017deep}.
-A third option is to train a differentially private generative model like \cite{jordon2018pate} or \cite{xie2018differentially} on our data, in order to synthesize a dataset that we could release to the public.
-We avoid this option for two reasons: (1) because of the points discussed above about differential privacy; (2) as we care about the identification of recordings and not of individual datapoints, we would need to apply the group privacy property while training such a model.
-However, this would either weaken the attainable privacy guarantee or the performance.
+Additionally, though theoretically sound, DP has been shown to yield in many cases unacceptable privacy-performance trade-offs \shortcite{jayaraman2019evaluating,fredrikson2014privacy}, and to be susceptible to different information leakage attacks \shortcite{zhang2019secret,hitaj2017deep}.
+A third option is to train a differentially private generative model, like the ones proposed by Jordon et al. \citeyear{jordon2018pate} or Xie et al. \citeyear{xie2018differentially}, on our data, in order to synthesize a dataset that we could release to the public.
+We avoid this option for two reasons: (1) because of the points discussed above about DP; (2) as we care about the identification of recordings and not of individual datapoints, we would need to apply the group privacy property while training such a model.
+However, this would weaken either the attainable privacy guarantee or the performance.